 Our discussion so far has made frequent mention of parameters and arguments, without going into detail.
 This subject is fairly extensive, as the reader may have realized.
 In the development of programming languages, several models of parameter passing have been proposed and those actually employed vary semantically from language to language, while syntactically often appearing deceptively similar.
 In most cases, declaration of a subprogram is accompanied by the declaration of a list of formal parameters, which appear to have a status within the subprogram rather like that of local variables.
 Invocation of the subprogram is accompanied by a corresponding list of actual parameters (sometimes called arguments), and it is invariably the case that the relationship between formal and actual parameters is achieved by positional correspondence rather than by lexical correspondence in the source text.
-Thus it would be quite legal, if a little confusing to another reader, to declare and then to invoke it with a statement of the form when the A in the function would be associated with the B in the calling routine, and the B in the function would be associated with the A in the calling routine.
-It may be the lack of name correspondence that is at the root of a great deal of confusion in parameter handling amongst beginners.
+Thus it would be quite legal, if a little confusing to another reader, to declare void function AnyName (int A , int B)

+and then to invoke it with a statement of the form